IfeiyuI/2DIR-HBOND/Readme.md

 ## Overview

-This repository contains the source code for our study, which employs **2D infrared (IR) spectroscopy** as a machine learning descriptor to predict the physicochemical properties of proteins.
-By leveraging the spectral signal as input, our model effectively extracts meaningful physicochemical information from previously unseen 2D IR spectra, facilitating a deeper understanding of protein characteristics.
+This repository contains the source code for our study, which employs **two-dimensional infrared (2D IR) spectroscopy** as a machine learning descriptor to predict the physicochemical properties of proteins.
+By leveraging spectral signals as input, the model learns mappings between 2D IR spectra and protein physicochemical properties, enabling quantitative analysis of previously unseen spectra.

 This work addresses two key scientific challenges:

-1. **Feature Extraction from Spectral Data**: Developing ML techniques capable of capturing physicochemical properties embedded within complex spectral signals.
+1. **Feature Extraction from Spectral Data**: Developing machine learning models capable of capturing physicochemical properties embedded within complex spectral signals.
 2. **Application to Protein Folding Dynamics**: Extending the predictive framework to model the dynamic folding processes of proteins, offering insights into their physicochemical changes.

 ![Project Overview](assets/fig1.png)
 Workflow for protein structure prediction based on 2DIR spectroscopy.
 (A) shows the construction of the dataset, including the extraction of protein structures and their spectral features from both static and dynamic datasets.
-(B) details the generation of the pre-training dataset, illustrating how 2DIR spectra are simulated by mapping physicochemical properties such as hydrogen bonds, hydrophobicity, isoelectric point, and length to the spectra.
+(B) details the generation of the pre-training dataset, illustrating how 2D IR spectra are simulated by mapping physicochemical properties such as hydrogen bond count, hydrophobic solvent-accessible surface area (SASA), isoelectric point (pI), protein length, radius of gyration (Rg), and contact order (CO) to the spectra.
 (C) presents the architecture of the Swin-Transformer-based model, which combines convolutional layers to extract spectral features and refines them through layer-by-layer convolution and self-attention mechanisms, ultimately predicting the physicochemical properties of the proteins.

 ---